Chapter Eighteen

 Back at Page Street Suzuki did not get back his energy as everyone had hoped.
 He spent a lot of time in April recuperating in his bed.
 In May he began to get out.
 He gave a lecture one evening and went to the dining room for the regular question-and-answer period, told the students he was feeling fine, even opened up his robe and showed them his scar.

 Suzuki's youngest son, Otohiro, was back from Vietnam.
+It took him a couple of years to recover from the trauma of what he experienced there.
 After a couple of years of depression and recovery, he went to work for Japan Airlines.
 On Memorial Day he picked up his father and Okusan at Page Street and took them to the annual ceremony at the cemetery at Colma.
 There Suzuki found Katagiri, and they stood talking at the edge of the crowd.
 Suzuki asked what his plans were after Zen Center.
 Katagiri said he didn't have any idea.
 Suzuki was

 surprised at this.
 He and Okusan had assumed that Katagiri had been invited to lead another group.
 "Please don't leave," he said.
 Katagiri didn't say anything.